-Go ahead and pile them up, then jump in.
-It’s still as much fun as ever.
-But after the fun, don’t rake them to the curb.
-Leaves have multiple purposes in the yard and garden.
-They can even enhance your home.
-Scoop them up and use them as a free and sustainable garden treat.
+Pile them up, and then jump in; it’s still just as much fun as ever.
+But after the fun, don’t rake your fall leaves to the curb.
+Leaves can have multiple uses in the yard and garden.
+They can even become decorations for your home.

 01 of 07

 Compost piles need a balance of wet, green materials and dry, brown materials.
 For instance, fresh grass clippings make for good green materials.
 And fallen leaves are a perfect brown material.

 Add the leaves that you rake from your yard to your compost pile.
 They will decompose faster if you shred them first, but that's not required.
 If you have too many leaves to add to the compost pile all at once, save them in a dry trash can until spring when there will be more wet, green materials available.

 Leaf mold may not sound like a good thing, but it can do miraculous things for your garden soil.
 Leaf mold is the crumbly, compost-like product that remains when leaves are left to decompose on their own.
 It’s what makes forests smell so earthy.
 Leaf mold doesn’t add a lot of nutrients to the soil, but it improves the soil's structure and ability to retain water.
 It also attracts beneficial organisms that are important to healthy soil.

 To make leaf mold, dampen your leaves and then store them in a wood or wire bin or a trash bag with some air holes.
 Periodically add more water to the leaves if they become dry.
 Decomposition takes about six to 12 months.
 To use leaf mold, simply dig it into your soil.